carpentries/workshop-template/CUSTOMIZATION.md

 The header may optionally define the following:

+*   `etherpad` is the URL for the Etherpad for your workshop.
+If you are not using an Etherpad, you can delete this line.

 *   `eventbrite` is the multi-digit Eventbrite registration key.
 If you are using Eventbrite, the admins will set this key for you.
-If you are using something else for registration, it may be deleted.
+If you are using something else for registration, you may delete this line.
     Note: this value must be given as a string in double quotes, rather than as a number.

-*   `etherpad` is the URL for the Etherpad for your workshop.
-If you are not using an Etherpad, you can delete this value.

 ## Home Page: Schedule, Syllabus, and Setup